 - 2 tablespoon vegetable oil divided, plus more for frying

 - 1/4 cup flour

-- To coat the chicken add the egg, salt, pepper and 1 tablespoon oil into a bowl and whisk together in a large bowl.
+- To coat the chicken, add the egg, salt, pepper and 1 tablespoon oil into a large bowl and whisk together.

-- In a large frying pan or a wok, heat oil in a wok 375 degrees.
+- In a large frying pan or a wok, heat oil to 375ºF.